Loading...

 You can see where they got those misconceptions from.

-There's a three, there's a two, it must start at three and go up by two, or start at two and go up by three.
+It must start at three and go up by two or start at two and go up by three.

-Sam sensibly says, "Let's work out the first few terms to see who is right."
-And they work out when n equals one, there's a term value of five when n equals two, there's a term value of eight when n equals three, there's a term value of 11.
+Sam sensibly says, "Let's work out the first few terms to see who is right," and they work out when n equals one, there's a term value of five, when n equals two, there's a term value of eight, when n equals three, there's a term value of 11.

-And Alex says, "We were both wrong!"
+They get the sequence five, eight, 11, 14, 17, and Alex says, "We are both wrong."
 So let's look at the sequence in a different way.

-If we see a building: 5, 8, 11, 14, 17.
+If we see it building, five, eight, 11, 14, 17.

-Can you see it building?
-Can you see what it's adding?
-If we look at this in a table, when n equals one, there's a term of five; when n equals two, there's a term of eight.
+Can you see it building, can you see what it's adding?
+If we look at this in a table, when n equals one, there's a term of five, when n equals two, there's a term of eight.

-How did that five, that eight, that 11 constructed?
-Well, five is just five, it's the first time in the sequence, the eight is made of five and three, the 11 is made of five and two threes, and then it's five and three threes, and then it's five and four threes.
+The 11 is made of five and two threes, and then it's five and three threes, and then it's five and four threes.

 Can you generalise?
-What if I said, find any term in this sequence?
+What if I said find any term in this sequence?
 How many threes will you add?
-Well done!
-You'll add n minus one threes.
+Well done, you'll add n minus one threes.

-So we can express this sequence as five plus how many threes? n minus one threes.
+So we can express this sequence as five plus how many threes?
+N minus one threes.

 As a generalisation, we call this the first term plus the difference multiplied by n minus one.

-You'll see it written algebraically as A plus D bracket n minus one.
+You'll see it written algebraically as a plus d, bracket n minus one.

-A is the first term, and D is the difference or the common difference between terms.
-You're going to need this information, so you might want to pause and copy that down.
+It looks a little scary, but it is in fact remarkably simple, a is the first term and d is the difference or the common difference between terms.
+You're going to need this information, so you might want to pause and copy that down, a plus d bracket n minus one, whereby a is the first term and d is the difference between terms.
+Right, I'm gonna do two questions now and then ask you to repeat the same skill.

-So using the generalisation A plus D bracket n minus one.
+So using the generalisation, a plus d bracket n minus one.

-Write the first five terms of the sequence where A equals 11 and D equals four.
+Write the first five terms of the sequence where a equals 11 and d equals four.

-So I have a sequence which goes up by four every time: 11, 15, 19, 23, 27.
+So I have a sequence which goes up by four every time, 11, 15, 19, 23, 27, done.

 It's really useful to check your work in mathematics, so I'm just gonna check my generalisation works.